Puneethgr/Version-Control-With-Git-Final-Assignment-Command-Line-Solution/README.md

 Course link: https://www.coursera.org/learn/version-control-with-git/

 Question:
-Create a Git repository with the commits shown in the commit graph and table below.
+Create a Git repository with the commits shown in the commit graph.
 This simulates a team building and releasing a product using the Gitflow workflow.

 ![questionimage](https://user-images.githubusercontent.com/36910708/82347222-fe053900-9a14-11ea-8798-d160860f1e9b.PNG)